2021–2026 NCAA conference realignment: Men's volleyball

+In May 2023, the Division II East Coast Conference announced it would add men's volleyball and play its first season in 2024.
+Full members Roberts Wesleyan and St. Thomas Aquinas were joined by associates American International and Dominican (NY).
+Alliance had been announced as an associate member, but the university closed immediately before the start of the 2023–24 school year.
+All of the inaugural ECC men's volleyball members started new men's volleyball programs except for American International, which competed as an independent in 2023.
+The ECC will add a fifth men's volleyball member, one short of the level needed for an eventual automatic bid to the NCAA championship, when full member Mercy adds the sport in the 2027 season.

+Another Division II conference, the Great Lakes Valley Conference (GLVC), added men's volleyball for the 2026 season.
+Five full GLVC members played men's volleyball in the 2024 season, with Lewis, McKendree, and Quincy in the single-sport Midwestern Intercollegiate Volleyball Association (MIVA) and Maryville (MO) and Missouri S&T as independents.
+Rockhurst became the sixth GLVC member to sponsor the sport in the 2025 season, initially as an independent, and Southwest Baptist became the seventh in the 2026 season.
+Lewis and McKendree remain in the MIVA, with the other full GLVC members being joined by former independent Thomas More plus transitional Division II member Jamestown.
+Thomas More would ultimately play only in the 2026 season, dropping the sport after that season.

+The MIVA, which started the realignment cycle with eight members, expanded to nine members in the 2024 season with the addition of Queens (NC) from the independent ranks.
+Queens had originally planned to join the MIVA for 2023, but its entry was delayed a year.
+After the 2025 season, Quincy left for the new GLVC men's volleyball league, but the MIVA maintained its membership at nine with the entry of the new varsity program at Northern Kentucky.

 Men's water polo

 As noted above, the men's side of the Golden Coast Conference (GCC) disbanded following the 2022 men's season (2022–23 school year) after all of its final six members left for the new men's water polo leagues of the Big West and West Coast Conferences.
 The GCC remains in operation as a women-only conference.

 The men's side of the Western Water Polo Association (WWPA), which lost four of its members to the West Coast Conference's new league, reloaded by adding four Division II members effective with the 2023 season—Gannon, McKendree, Mercyhurst, and Salem.
 All were already WWPA women's members.
 However, Mercyhurst would play only one season in the WWPA, returning its men's and women's teams in the sport to the school's former home of the Collegiate Water Polo Association (Note: The CWPA men's division is split into the Mid-Atlantic and Northeast Water Polo Conferences.
 Mercyhurst competes in the Mid-Atlantic Conference.) after the 2023–24 school year.